|

 belong to this object.
 The temporary bignats are passed as

-arguments to the exponent_mod
+arguments to the exponent_mod and mont_rsa_exponent_mod methods.

 This array is not allocated in (transient) RAM, because I don't know how to downcast an object array to a Bignat array.